skip to Main Content

 And then we all stopped, and the waiting began.
 I looked around at everyone else and thought that we had not done badly after all.
 Maybe we were better than I thought, perhaps I had learned more from Cesar Millan than I realized.
 Then again, maybe I also had a really intelligent and sweet partner in Puma!

 P.S.
-And thank you, Cesar Millan, I had not realized how much we had learned.
+Thank you, Cesar Millan, I had not realized how much we had learned.
 I am forever grateful for the gift of a peaceful household and a happy, fulfilled dog.

 SHARE THIS ARTICLE